Gail Rosseau

 Gail Linskey Rosseau (born c.
-1956) is Clinical Professor of Neurosurgery at George Washington University School of Medicine and Health Sciences, Washington, D.C.
+1956) is an American neurosurgeon.
+She is a Clinical Professor of Neurosurgery at George Washington University School of Medicine and Health Sciences, Washington, D.C.
 Prior to this position, she was Associate Chairman of Inova Fairfax Hospital Department of Neurosciences.
-She previously served as director of skull base surgery of NorthShore University HealthSystem.
-She is board-certified and has been an examiner for the American Board of Neurological Surgery.
-She has been elected to the leadership of the American Association of Neurological Surgeons, World Federation of Neurosurgical Societies, and the Société de Neurochirurgie de Langue Française.

 Biography

 Rosseau completed her neurosurgical residency training at George Washington University in Washington, D.C., after graduating from its medical school.
 She completed a fellowship in cranial base and microvascular surgery at the University of Pittsburgh in Pennsylvania and a cranial base surgery fellowship at Val-de-Grâce in Paris, France.

 Professional work

 Dr. Rosseau has become a leading advocate for Global Surgery, serving on the Board of Directors of G4 Alliance and frequently publishing and speaking at international medical meetings on this topic.
 Her practice includes a wide range of neurosurgery, with expertise in caring for patients with cranial base disorders.
 This includes extensive experience with pituitary tumors, meningiomas, acoustic neuromas, and head and neck malignancies.
-She is the author of dozens of papers, invited lectures and courses in these topics, including a co-authored white paper with Women in Neurosurgery titled "The Future of Neurosurgery."
+She is the author over 150 peer-reviewed papers, invited lectures and courses in these topics, including a co-authored white paper with Women in Neurosurgery titled "The Future of Neurosurgery."

 Rosseau is one of 300 female neurosurgeons in the United States, out of a total of more than 3,000 practicing neurosurgeons.
 She writes and speaks often in the U.S. and abroad on neurosurgical topics.
 Her most frequent subjects include innovative treatments for patients with pituitary tumors, trigeminal neuralgia, meningiomas and normal pressure hydrocephalus.
 She pioneered the use of minimally invasive endoscopic surgery for treatment of pituitary tumors.
 Her current research funding is for clinical trials in breast cancer metastasis and idiopathic normal pressure hydrocephalus.